tripu/Vita/doc/economics.md

 The contradiction is clear.

-Every time you're tempted to protect a particular guild or model of business against the progress of the mindsets and technology,
+Every time you're tempted to protect a particular guild or model of business against the progress of the mindsets and technology, [TODO]

 ## Offshoring is good